 I made the decision to move to Thailand in 2013.
 Within a few months, I was in Bangkok ready to start my new life.
 There were a few reasons I decided to leave the UK.
 The chance to live in a new country was fascinating, as was the opportunity to start a new career.
 However, one of the key reasons for my move was to find a ladyboy date.

 Whilst there are a large number of ladyboys in the UK I knew my chances of finding someone was higher if I lived in South East Asia.
-There have been difficulties being here but one thing I can say that if you intend on having a serious relationship with a ladyboy then you really need to consider leaving your home country.
+There have been difficulties being here.
+However, one thing I can say that if you intend on having a serious relationship with a ladyboy, you really need to consider leaving your home country.